Mah-En/Student-Performance-Prediction-using-MLP/README.md

 To prevent overfitting, dropout regularization was applied after each hidden layer with a dropout rate of 0.3.
 This means that during training, 30% of the neurons in the hidden layers are randomly "dropped out" to force the model to generalize better.

 ### 4.3 Optimization
-We used the Adam optimizer for training the MLP model.
+I used the Adam optimizer for training the MLP model.
 Adam is an adaptive learning rate optimization algorithm that combines the advantages of both SGD with momentum and RMSprop.
 It is computationally efficient and works well in practice, especially for problems with large datasets.

 ---